dngulin/ksi/Documentation~/api/T.RefList.1.g.md

 Parameters
 - `self` — list to deallocate

-Returns the list as an assignable reference
+Returns the list as an assignable reference.

 ### \(ref RefList\<T\>\).RefAdd\(\)